-It usually takes three to four months to examine your trade mark application once it has been submitted.
+It usually takes at least three to four months to examine your trade mark application once it has been submitted.

 If your trade mark application is accepted we will notify you in writing.